PixifyAI/instaflux-nextjs/README.md

 - On Windows, save the `win_quick.bat` file and double-click it to run.
 - On Linux, save the `linux_quick.sh` file, give it execute permissions with `chmod +x install.sh`, and then run it with `./linux_quick.sh`.
-- This will clone the repo, install dependencies, start the server, and open the browser automatically.

 ## Installation